Your Quilted Jacket: The Cozy Style Secret

 What Exactly IS a Quilted Jacket?

-A quilted jacket is essentially a jacket made of two layers of fabric with a layer of insulating material in between, stitched together in a pattern – most commonly diamonds.
+A quilted jacket is basically a jacket made of two layers of fabric with a layer of insulating material in between, stitched together in a pattern – most commonly diamonds.
 This stitching, or quilting, keeps the filling (like down, synthetic fibers, or wool) evenly distributed, preventing cold spots and giving the jacket its signature texture.
 They range from super lightweight, almost like a thick shirt, to heavier versions that can handle real cold.
 Brands like Barbour made popular versions with their Bedale and Ashby jackets, often featuring a waxed cotton outer.
 More recently, brands like Everlane and J.Crew have offered sleeker, more modern takes.

 The key takeaway?
 It’s designed for warmth and comfort, but that textured pattern adds a visual interest that’s often overlooked.